 Does EdenRidge welcome groups?

 Yes!
 The meeting room, located inside the EdenRidge Welcome Center, is available to churches, ministries, businesses, and families looking for a beautiful setting to host meetings and gatherings of 25 to 40.

 Does EdenRidge offer the opportunity for guests to speak with someone?

 EdenRidge is here for you to rest, relax and reflect.
-As you enjoy your time in this beautiful setting, you may find yourself reflecting on what God is doing in your life.
+During your stay, you may find yourself reflecting on what God is doing in your life.
 If it would be helpful, Les and Priscilla Hirst are available to EdenRidge guests to help process life through conversation, questions and encouragement.
 To learn more please click here.